Review last updated June 2017 following Liftoff release 0.10.4

 Liftoff gives you the ability to skip all the setup and choose a preset controller configuration – given that you have one of the supported transmitters.
 The current presets include a PS4 controller, Taranis Mode 2 transmitter, and XBox One controller; a pretty solid list of the controllers the majority of players will use, with the possibility of more being added in the future.
 We have had some issues with the preset configurations, and we have seen a few people on Steam and various forums complain about setting up transmitters to work with Liftoff.

 First and foremost, make sure your transmitter firmware is up to date.
 This should help fix a lot of issues – especially with the Taranis.
-Taranis somewhat recently added a “Simulator” model setting that should work well with Liftoff.
+Taranis added a “Simulator” model setting that should work well with Liftoff.
 If you are using older firmware, you might experience issues when setting everything up.
+You can check out our post on setting up and troubleshooting transmitter problems here if you have additional issues.
 Unfortunately, this is very difficult to diagnose within Liftoff and takes a bit of digging on a few different forums.
 That said, the Liftoff team has been very active on their Steam community page answering questions and updating the community on issues such as these.
+Furthermore, they have mentioned a few times that they plan to revamp the transmitter binding process in a future update.

 You also have the option to set your own preset controller configuration as well, which means you’re never limited to the ways you can control the game.
 Both the Assisted and Manual creation options will let you go through and test your controller’s stick movements and map them to specific flight functions.
 After going through the setup process, you’ll have the option to set hotkeys on the controller as well as save the preset in your presets menu.
 This is a great feature that can make flying feel more natural in a game environment.
 We recommend doing things like setting your ‘arm’ switch to resetting the level, so that you can get used to flipping that switch after a crash.
 Similarly, you can set switches for switching flight modes as well.